Rises on Wall Street after a lower-than-expected employment data

 “This is very relevant news for the market, which fears that a tax increase will negatively affect the future profits of listed companies,” IG analysts point out.

-“In the last (employment data) release that he defrauded, Biden set up a post-data press conference and this time, he’s done the same thing again, causing many investors to think about whether the data can be much better than expected or, on the contrary, much worse ”, they add.
+“In the last (employment data) release he defrauded, Biden set up a post-data press conference and this time, he’s done the same thing again, giving many investors pause as to whether the data can be much better than expected or, on the contrary, much worse ”, they add.

 After the ADP employment and weekly unemployment data, Wall Street closed the session yesterday in red.
 The Dow Jones was down 0.07%; while the selective S&P 500 yielded 0.36%.
 The Nasdaq was down 1.03%.